tenfef/SlashCSS/content/docs/getting-started/installation.md

 +++
-title = "Getting Started"
+title = "Installation"
 date = "2018-04-11T09:16:45+12:00"
-family = "Getting Started"
+family = "Installation"
 draft = false
-description = "Geting started is easy, here's a quick start guide to help kickstart your project."
+description = "Quick start guide for installing your first SlashCSS project."
 +++

-# Introduction

-# Getting started

-Installation
-Quick ways

-recommended ways

-# Configuration

-sass > css VARIABLES
-theming
-Extending

-# Fundamentals

-Mobile First
-Naming Rules
-File Organization

-# Unit Chart

-# Sketch Implementation
+Before getting started please note, many of the features that make Tailwind CSS great are not available using the CDN builds.
+To take full advantage of Tailwind's features, install Tailwind via npm.

+To pull in Tailwind for quick demos or just giving the framework a spin, grab the latest default configuration build via CDN:

 ### The Quick Way